ariefro/exercise-go/readme.md

 ### Environment Parameter
 1. Create a Configuration File:
-Create a file named `local.env` in the root directory of your project.
+Create a file named `development.env` in the root directory of your project.
 This file will be used to define environment variables necessary for the application.
 2. Define Environment Variables:
-In the `local.env` file, define the following environment variables:
+In the `development.env` file, define the following environment variables:

 | Key                   | Description                          | Example Value |
 | --------------------- | ----------------------------- | -------------------- |